Abu Zubaydah: Capture

 Zubaydah was handed to the CIA.
-Reports later alleged that he was transferred to secret CIA-operated prisons, known as black sites, in Pakistan, Thailand, Afghanistan, Poland, Northern Africa, and Diego Garcia.
+Reports later stated that he was transferred to secret CIA-operated prisons, known as black sites, in Pakistan, Thailand, Afghanistan, Poland, Northern Africa, and Diego Garcia.
 Historically, renditions of prisoners to countries which commit torture have been illegal.
 A memo written by John Yoo and signed by Jay Bybee of the Office of the Legal Counsel, DOJ, days before Zubaydah's capture, provided a legal opinion providing for CIA renditions of detainees to places such as Thailand.
 In March 2009, the U.S. Senate Intelligence Committee launched a year-long study on how the CIA operated the secret prisons, or black sites, around the world.

+Interrogation and torture

 Top U.S. officials approved torture techniques

 In the spring of 2002, immediately following the capture of Zubaydah, top Bush administration officials, Vice President Dick Cheney, Secretary of State Colin Powell, CIA Director George Tenet, National Security Adviser Condoleezza Rice, Secretary of Defense Rumsfeld, and US Attorney General John Ashcroft discussed at length whether or not the CIA could legally use harsh techniques against him.
 Condoleezza Rice specifically mentioned the SERE program during the meeting, saying, "I recall being told that U.S. military personnel were subjected to training to certain physical and psychological interrogation techniques".

 In addition, in 2002 and 2003, the administration briefed several Democratic Congressional leaders on the proposed "enhanced interrogation techniques".
 These congressional leaders included Nancy Pelosi, the future Speaker of the House, and Representative Jane Harman.
 Congressional officials have stated that the attitude in the briefings ranged from "quiet acquiescence, if not downright support".
+Pelosi states she was "misled" and was told that the techniques were being considered, and were "legal".
+By 2003, after Harman had received a more detailed briefing and told the techniques were now in use, Harman and Pelosi sent a letter to the CIA to protest the use of the techniques.

 The documents show that top U.S. officials were intimately involved in the discussion and approval of the harsher interrogation techniques used on Zubaydah.
 Condoleezza Rice ultimately told the CIA the harsher interrogation tactics were acceptable, and Dick Cheney stated, "I signed off on it; so did others."
 During the discussions, US Attorney General John Ashcroft is reported as saying, "Why are we talking about this in the White House?
 History will not judge this kindly."